alvarobartt/ml-monitoring-with-wandb/README.md

 PyTorch wrapper for high-performance AI research.
 Along this project we will see how to define a PyTorch model, wrap it with PyTorch Lightning, and monitor its training with Weights & Biases.

+:warning: __Disclaimer__.
+This project is result of some experiments I ran using `wandb`, but it contains a lot more functionality than the one presented in this project, as this is some sort of minimal monitoring example.

 ---

 ## :closed_book: Table of Contents